adiwarsa/mid-term-api-gigih/README.md

 ```
 http://localhost:8000

-you can also change the port in server node.js line 23
+you can also change the port in server.js line 23

 const PORT = process.env.PORT || {port};
 ```